Pre-train and Learn: Preserve Global Information for Graph Neural Networks: Introduction

 The unsupervised learning methods based on random walk, e.g. Deepwalk~\cite{perozzi2014deepwalk} and Node2vec~\cite{grover2016node2vec}, can be used to obtain the global structure information of each node.
 These methods first sample node sequences that contain the structure regularity of the network, then try to maximize the likelihood of neighborhood node pairs within certain distance, e.g. 10 hops.
 Hence, they can capture global structure features without label information.

 In this paper, we propose a new learning schema of \emph{pre-training and learning} to address the global information preserving problem in semi-supervised learning.
-First, instead of improving the aggregation function via semi-supervision, we obtain the global structure and attribute features by pre-training the graph with random walk strategy in the unsupervised learning.
-Second, we design a GNN based method to conduct semi-supervised classification by learning from the pre-trained features and the orginal graph.
+First, instead of improving the aggregation function via semi-supervision, we obtain the global structure and global attribute features by pre-training the graph with random walk strategy in the unsupervised learning.
+Second, we design a GNN based framework to conduct semi-supervised classification by learning from the pre-trained features and the original graph.

 The two-stage schema of pretraining-and-learning has several advantages.
 First, the global information modeling procedure is decoupled with the subsequent semi-supervised learning method.
 Therefore, the modeling of the global information no longer suffers from the sparse supervision or over-smoothing problem.
-Second, the framework marries two lines of work and benefits from their advantages: the global information preserving ability brought by random walk and the local information aggregation ability induced by GNN.
-Moreover, the method allows GNN to be applied to plain graphs without attributes, since the unsupervised structure features can be used as graph attributes.
+Moreover, a general GNN can enhance its global information preserving ability by applying our learning framework, without having to altering its algorithm.
+Second, the proposed framework takes the advantage of both random walk and GNN, which can not only utilize global information but also aggregate local information well.
+Moreover, the framework allows GNN to be applied to plain graphs without attributes, since the unsupervised structure features can be used as graph attributes directly.

-In all, our contributions are as follows. \begin{itemize} \item We propose a method named Global Information for Graph Neural Network (G-GNN) for semi-supervised classification on graphs.
-The proposed pretraining-and-learning framework allows GNN models to use global information for learning.
+In all, our contributions are as follows. \begin{itemize} \item We propose a learning framework named Global information for Graph Neural Network (G-GNN) for semi-supervised classification on graphs.
+The proposed pretraining-and-learning schema allows GNN models to use global information for learning, without altering their algorithms.
 Moreover, the schema enables GNN to be applied to plain graphs.

-\item We design the global information as the global structure and attribute features to each node, and propose a parallel GNN based model to learn different aspects from the pretrained global features and the original graph.
+\item We design the global information as the global structure and global attribute features to each node, and propose a set of parallel GNNs to learn different aspects from the pretrained global features and the original graph.

 \item Our method achieves state-of-the-art results in semi-supervised learning on both plain and attributed graphs.
-Specially, our results of attributed graph learning on Cora (84.31\%) and Pubmed (80.95\%) are the new benchmark results. \end{itemize}
+Specially, the precisions of attributed graph learning on Cora (84.31\%) and Pubmed (80.95\%) are the new benchmark results. \end{itemize}